SQream/sqream_docs/reference/sql/sql_functions/scalar_functions/string/text_to_array.rst

 For these examples, assume a table named ``authors_books``, with the following structure:

 .. code-block:: postgres

-   CREATE or replace TABLE authors_books (
+   CREATE OR REPLACE TABLE authors_books (
        author_name TEXT,
        books       TEXT
    );

    INSERT INTO authors_books (author_name, books) VALUES
        ('George Orwell', '1984,Animal Farm,Homage to Catalonia'),
        ('J.K.
 Rowling', 'Harry Potter and the Sorcerer''s Stone,Harry Potter and the Chamber of Secrets,Harry Potter and the Prisoner of Azkaban'), ('J.R.R.
 Tolkien', 'The Hobbit,The Fellowship of the Ring,The Two Towers,The Return of the King'), ('Agatha Christie', 'Murder on the Orient Express,And Then There Were None,Death on the Nile'), ('Isaac Asimov', 'Foundation,I Robot,The Caves of Steel');

 Converting A Text Into Array
 ----------------------------